eatlas/CS_AIMS_Coral-Sea-Features/readme.md

 For the reef mapping base 10 (B10) was used to encode the ReefID as it was found that while higher bases lead to slightly shorter identifiers (1 to 2 characters shorter), the identifiers started to look more like a random password than an identifier that might be used for communications.

+## 05-cay-average-area.py
+This script calculates the average area of the cays.
+This is to estimate how much smaller the cays are compared with the cay region in Reefs-Cays.
+This uses spatial joining to work out which cays in Cays-over-time correspond to each cay in Reefs-Cays.
+It assigns them the matching ReefID and Area_km2.
+The average cay area is then calculated over each date and ReefID, then copied back to Reefs-Cays.
+This creates an updated version of the Reefs-Cays and Cays-over-time in working.
+These should be manually copied to the publication folder once they have been checked.

+## 06-plot-cay-region-vs-cay-area.py
+This script plots how the average cay area varies as a function of the cay stability and whether it is vegetated.